APEXTest/APEXTest_Repo/APEXTest/ComparisionTestingExpect/Common-Cases/Content-Cases/tutorial-automate-vm-deployment.md

 > * Use Key Vault to securely store certificates
 > * Automate secure deployments of NGINX with cloud-init

+> [!NOTE]
+> Note1 If the SDK doesn't provide the required functionality,
+> you can also call to the [Azure REST API](https://docs.microsoft.com/rest/api/resources/) directly.

+> [!NOTE]
+> Note2 If the SDK doesn't provide the required functionality,
+> you can also call to the [Azure REST API](https://docs.microsoft.com/rest/api/resources/) directly.

+> [!NOTE]
+> Note3 If the SDK doesn't provide the required functionality,
+> you can also call to the [Azure REST API](https://docs.microsoft.com/rest/api/resources/) directly.

+> [!Warning]
+> Warning1 If the SDK doesn't provide the required functionality,
+> you can also call to the [Azure REST API](https://docs.microsoft.com/rest/api/resources/) directly.

 If you choose to install and use the CLI locally, this tutorial requires that you are running the Azure CLI version 2.0.4 or later.
 Run `az --version` to find the version.
 If you need to install or upgrade, see [Install Azure CLI 2.0]( /cli/azure/install-azure-cli).